apache/unomi/extensions/unomi-mailchimp/README.md

   -->

-Apache Unomi :: Extensions :: MailChimp Beta Connector
+Apache Unomi :: Extensions :: MailChimp Connector
 =================================

 This extension have 3 actions.